JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

   </extensionPoints>
 ```

- >  All non-dynamic extension points are highlighted via _Plugin DevKit \| Plugin descriptor \| Plugin.xml dynamic plugin verification_ inspection available in IntelliJ IDEA 2020.1 or later.
+ >  All non-dynamic extension points are highlighted via <control>Plugin DevKit | Plugin descriptor | Plugin.xml dynamic plugin verification</control> inspection available in IntelliJ IDEA 2020.1 or later.
  > Previous versions also highlight the `dynamic` attribute as "experimental".